BadVR is using government grants to build a business that’s independent of venture capital – TechCrunch

 That’s how BadVR got most of its $3.5 million in financing.
 Some money came from a grant from BadVR, while at least $1.25 million has come from the government in the form of two National Science Foundation cooperative agreements through the Small Business Innovation Research financing mechanisms.

 BadVR uses virtual and augmented reality tools to visualize geospatial data for a range of government and commercial applications.
 The startup’s tech is already being used by big telecom companies to accelerate the planning and deployment of 5G networks.
-And, within the public safety sector, the company’s tech is used to improve situational awareness for first responders and to reduce training, staffing, and operational costs.
+And, within the public safety sector, the company’s tech is used to improve situational awareness for first responders and to reduce training, staffing and operational costs.

 “Society has become aware of the power of data and the impact it has on our daily lives.
 It’s critically important that we make the access of data easy to every organization, regardless of technical skill level or background,” said Suzanne Borders, the chief executive and founder of BadVR, in a statement.